Carl-Oskar Bohlin

 Carl-Oskar Simon Bohlin (born 8 January 1986) is a Swedish politician who has served as Minister for Civil Defence in the cabinet of Ulf Kristersson since 2022.
 He is a member of the Moderate Party.

 Early life and education

 Bohlin is the son of Magnus Bohlin, professor emeritus at Dalarna University, and Ingrid Lindberg Bohlin.
 He went to junior high school in the Jakobsgårdarna area in Borlänge and then at Falu Frigymnasium in Falun.

 He studied law at Uppsala University between 2007 and 2012, but does not have a candidate degree in law.

 Political career

 Bohlin got involved early in municipal politics in Borlänge and was elected to the municipality's children's and school board at the age of 18.
 In February 2005, Bohlin was elected chairman of the Moderate Youth League in Dalarna.

 He was elected to the Riksdag in the 2010 general election.
-He was a candidate for the European Parliament in the 2014 European Parliament but was not elected.
+He was a candidate for the European Parliament in the 2014 European Parliament election but was not elected.